 Student Student Adult Visitors

 Reduced

-Breakfast \$1.10 \$.30 \$2.10 \$2.60
+Breakfast Free Free \$2.10 \$2.60

-Lunch \$1.95 \$.40 \$3.20 \$3.70
+Lunch Free Free \$3.20 \$3.70

 A nutritious breakfast and lunch are prepared and served each school day.
-Breakfast is Grab and Go as the child enters the building and will be taken to their classroom for consumption, starting at 7:20 am, to start the school day at a cost of \$1.10.
+Breakfast is Grab and Go as the child enters the building and will be taken to their classroom for consumption, starting at 7:20 am.

 A lunch schedule will be provided to allow each class sufficient time to complete lunch.
 Check with your child's teacher for the proper time.
 Adult meals must be paid with cash only.
 Adult meal prices are based on the actual cost of producing the meal.
-Student prices are subsidized by government funding.